Welcome to Layer Culture!

 Not everyone wants to learn Spanish while traveling.
 That is one reason I started to document other related topics that interest me on this blog.

 From this journey other interesting topics have flourished:

-- Solo Travel – Tips and advice for first timers
+- Traveling Alone – Tips and advice for first timers.

 Before that, I was writing in my travel journal which was basically conversations with myself (about myself).

 I’ve recently dug out my travel journals and started to re-read them; which on many trips becomes part of my daily ritual when on the road.

 If you’re just looking for safety advice, travel inspiration, and information about being in Latin America, this blog is you.

 Looking back, I’m proud to say that I’ve innovated my life via solo travel.

 I go into more detail about this in my guide that talks all about traveling alone in South America and the comfort zone challenge I ultimately did.